d3cim/dnscrypt-proxy-android/README.md

 ### Configuration (post-installing)

-- You can edit `dnscrypt-proxy.toml` as you wish located on `/sdcard/dnscrypt-proxy/dnscrypt-proxy.toml` [or /data/media/0/dnscrypt-proxy/dnscrypt-proxy.toml]
+- You can edit `dnscrypt-proxy.toml` as you wish located on `/sdcard/dnscrypt-proxy/dnscrypt-proxy.toml` [or /data/media/0/dnscrypt-proxy/dnscrypt-proxy.toml].
-- For more detailed configuration please refer to [official documentation](https://github.com/jedisct1/dnscrypt-proxy/wiki/Configuration)
+- For more detailed configuration please refer to [official documentation](https://github.com/jedisct1/dnscrypt-proxy/wiki/Configuration).
-- FOR MORE SUPPORT ON A GOOD PRIVACY-ORIENTED SETUP, JOIN [dnscrypt-proxy-android | CHAT](https://t.me/qd_invitation) ON TELEGRAM
+- For more support on a good privacy oriented setup, join with us at [dnscrypt-proxy-android | CHAT](https://t.me/qd_invitation) on Telegram.

 ## Changelog